stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 ### 2. Critical Reading Notes

-After annotating a text, create an entry in your field notebook for composing critical notes.
+After annotating a text, create an entry in your field notebook and take critical notes.
 [Recent research](https://sites.udel.edu/victorp/files/2010/11/Psychological-Science-2014-Mueller-0956797614524581-1u0h0yu.pdf) reveals that [taking notes by hand](https://www.scientificamerican.com/article/a-learning-secret-don-t-take-notes-with-a-laptop/) results in a significant boost to attention, [brain activity](https://doi.org/10.3389/fpsyg.2023.1219945 ), learning, and recall.
 In short, experiments show that students who take notes by hand are more successful than students who do so on computers.

 I'd like you to give this a try; you may later decide to memorialize these notes in electronic form, either by retyping or scanning to .pdf.
 Take *detailed* notes on each of our course texts.
 Since you will write essays about these texts, these notes will be of significant help to you later.
 Your aims here should be to: